Stay Gold (horse): Racing career

-Silver collector

-Between 1998 and 2000, Stay Gold ran prominently in many of Japan's top races, including the Diamond Stakes, Tenno Sho (Spring), Takarazuka Kinen, Arima Kinen, and Tenno Sho (Autumn).
+From 1998 to 2000, Stay Gold ran prominently in many of Japan's top races, including the Diamond Stakes, Tenno Sho (Spring), Takarazuka Kinen, Arima Kinen, and Tenno Sho (Autumn).
 He collected 9 places and 7 shows, but victory proved elusive.

-Although he didn't win any graded races, Stay Gold accumulated significant earnings.
-His title was "Major Racing Wins: Lake Akan-ko special" all the time, but had many other nicknames.
-He was called "the successor to Nice Nature," a Japanese race horse who won 6 graded races but was better known for his many placed efforts.
+Although he did not win any graded races, Stay Gold accumulated significant earnings.
+His title was "Major Racing Wins: Lake Akan-ko special" and he was deemed "the successor to Nice Nature," another Japanese racehorse who won 6 graded races but was better known for his many placed efforts.

-The biggest victory

 On May 20, 2000, he was ridden by Yutaka Take and in the Meguro Kinen and obtained victory for the first time in 2 years and 8 months.
 It was his only win of the year.

 In 2001, Stay Gold began with a win in the Grade II Nikkei Shinshun Hai and was then aimed at the Dubai Sheema Classic (UAE-G2:then) at Nad Al Sheba Racecourse.
 Fantastic Light, winner of the previous year's World Series Racing Championship, was the clear favourite, with Stay Gold a 33-1 shot.
-Fantastic Light took the lead a furlong out, but Stay Gold rallied to get up on the line and win by a nose.
+Fantastic Light took the lead a furlong out, but Stay Gold rallied to get up on the line, winning by a nose after finding an opportunity to move through a gap in the final straight.
 It was the first victory outside Japan for Sunday Silence's progeny.

-In October, he took on two of Japan's best thoroughbreds, T M Opera O and Narita Top Road, in the Kyoto Daishoten and defeated them, only to be disqualified for interfering with Narita Top Road.
+In October, he took on two of Japan's best thoroughbreds, T M Opera O and Narita Top Road, in the Kyoto Daishoten and defeated them.
+However, during the race he cut off Narita Top Road, injuring both the horse and his jockey, and leading to his disqualification from the race.

 His last run was Hong Kong Vase at Sha Tin Racecourse, Hong Kong.
+There, he wore a saddle towel with his name written as "黃金旅程" in the Chinese language, which in kanji means "Golden Journey".
 Stay Gold caught Ekraar in the final strides and won by a head.
 After the race, Yutaka Take, who rode him, said, "Wings grew on his back."
 At the end of the season, the Japan Racing Association gave Stay Gold the JRA Special Award for becoming the first overseas G1 race winner bred by Japanese farms.

 Although initially unplanned, fan outcry and a request from the JRA after his victory at Hong Kong led to Stay Gold's retirement ceremony being performed at Kyoto Racecourse on January 20, 2002.

-Stay Gold died suddenly on February 5, 2015.